Making a Miracle

 Anne gained weight quickly.
 Her employees, accustomed to seeing their boss juggling back-to-back appointments, began helping her find places to nap.

+"Pregnancy drains you," Anne realized in early May.
 "It makes you so tired you can hardly hold your head up sometimes."

 Dr. Perry Roussis and Dr. Gary Stephens, specialists in high-risk pregnancies, saw Anne at least every other week from May through October at the Fort Sanders Perinatal Center.